zigurous/unity-architecture-toolkit/Documentation~/articles/extensions.md

 # Extension Methods

-The **Architecture Toolkit** contains hundreds of extension methods that provide enhanced support for common container types and Unity classes.
-Extension methods are available for the following types:
+The **Architecture Toolkit** contains hundreds of extension methods to provide enhanced support for common container types and Unity classes.
+See the Scripting API for more information:

 #### [Array](/api/Zigurous.Architecture/ArrayExtensions)